notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

 - <span style="background:ivory">![_____](tags/ivory.png)</span>https://foundryvtt.com/packages/token-factions
     -v10
     - allow you to assign tokens to factions by using the token's disposition colors, the token actor's folder color, or defining your own custom replacement colors for token dispositions.
-    - `might not be useful for player tokens since we use full size grid tokens but might be useful for NPC tokens that aren't full size`
+    - `might not be useful for player tokens if using full size grid square images for tokens but might be useful for NPC tokens that aren't full size`
 - <span style="background:olive">![_____](tags/olive.png)</span>https://foundryvtt.com/packages/kandashis-fluid-canvas
     -v9
     - sync canvas animations between your players.
 Send earthquakes as a city wall topples, a heartbeat pulse as a player draws close to death or a drunken haze as they stumble from the nearby tavern.